balanced/balanced.github.com/_posts/2013-02-20-rebranding-poundpay-balanced.md

 - Make sure it's the highest priority task
 - Don't just change the name, change the tone, colors, logo, etc
 - Make the change along with a major product change
-- Get our of the building and test your ideas on real people (however informally)
+- Get out of the building and test your ideas on real people (however informally)